BasPH/pylint-airflow/README.rst

 Contributing
 ************

 Suggestions for more checks are always welcome, please create an issue on GitHub.
-Read [CONTRIBUTING.rst](https://github.com/BasPH/pylint-airflow/blob/master/CONTRIBUTING.rst) for more details.
+Read `CONTRIBUTING.rst <https://github.com/BasPH/pylint-airflow/blob/master/CONTRIBUTING.rst>`_  for more details.

-# TODO:
-- check if top level code
-- check if params supplied via operator args exist
-- if python_callable with **kwargs and provide_context -> rename to **context
-- in the python_callable function, extract variables from the context in the arguments
-- ensure dag_id is same as filename